Chewy Chocolate Chip Cookies

 - Enjoy!
 Serve while still warm and gooey.
 Or enjoy them after they’ve completely cooled.
 In my personal opinion, I love them even more after they’ve cooled.
 This is when the edges get a little crispy and the inside is super soft.
 Either way… yum!

-Variation Ideas:
+Variation ideas

-These cookies are absolutely perfect already, but feel free to get creative and experiment with your favorite ingredients!
+These are absolutely perfect already, but feel free to get creative and experiment with your favorite ingredients!

 - Baking chips.
-As mentioned previously, I’m pretty much a stickler for semisweet or dark chocolate chips in this recipe.
+As mentioned previously, I’m pretty much a stickler for semi-sweet or dark chocolate chips in this recipe.
 However, if you’re not, you can totally try using white chocolate chips, peanut butter chips, toffee chips, mint chips, caramel bits, or any other fun baking add-ins.

 - Nuts.
 I think adding in about 1 cup of chopped pecans would be amazing in these.
 You can also try adding walnuts, almonds, peanuts, pistachios, and/or macadamia nuts.